 I'm a big fan of keeping quick, grab-and-go options in the fridge, and chia pudding is one of my all-time faves.

 For this version, I went with coconut milk to make it extra thick and creamy.
 And because coconut and mango together?
-You're kidding me, it's THE perfect combo!
+It's THE perfect combo!

 Jump to: